 Global Clatskanie is a storage and export terminal at Port Westward Industrial Park near Clatskanie, Oregon at the Port of St. Helens.
-Currently the terminal exports ethanol to Hawaii and Asian markets.
-Global is seeking to add Renewable Diesel.
+Currently the terminal exports ethanol and Renewable Diesel.

 Global purchased the terminal in 2013 and has invested over $20 million in the terminal since then.
 In 2014, Global proposed an infrastructure project to improve efficiency and safety at the site.
 This plan was presented to the Port, the Oregon Department of Environmental Quality (DEQ) and the U.S. Army Corps of Engineers.
 The public had numerous opportunities for public comment in meetings held by the Port and the Oregon DEQ.
 Since that time, Global has provided quarterly updates on the progress of the plan at Port public meetings.

 Today, we have completed the construction of a new berth, as well as Phase I of a secondary access road (Hermo Road).

 Additional improvements that have been approved include construction of additional storage tanks, new pipelines, and additional rail offloading.